 The shelter entrances are covered in ever-changing graffiti.
 The concrete air vents are visible throughout the park, and people use them for seating.

 Czech author Karel Čapek, who lived nearby, wrote a poetic description of the hill in 1925, though truth be told he was not a fan.
 The park seems to have improved greatly in the past century.

 Čapek, with the help of his brother, Josef, coined the word “robot” in the 1921 play Rossum’s Universal Robots.

-Karel lamented on the absence of the cross on Holy Cross Hill in 1925.
+Karel lamented the absence of the cross on Holy Cross Hill in 1925.
 He went on to list the hill’s faults.
 “There is only poor grass, hollowed and eaten slopes and especially the Žižkov people.
-It’s a naked, sad, and steep graveyard, a bit of a quarry, a bit of a playground, and something else in the late hours,” he said, adding a description of view of the cemetery across the street.
+It’s a naked, sad, and steep graveyard, a bit of a quarry, a bit of a playground, and something else in the late hours,” he said, adding a description of the view of the cemetery across the street.

 The park, in the 95 years since Čapek was there, has become a family-friendly place with three modernized playgrounds, one of which has the city’s longest slide.
-There is also a pub with seating on park benches and spectacular view of the city highlighted by the Žižkov TV Tower.
+There is also a pub with seating on park benches and a spectacular view of the city highlighted by the Žižkov TV Tower.

 If you stand at the top of the hill, the sun sets near the Žižkov TV Tower throughout November and December, making for exceptional photos.
 Prague Castle and the National Memorial at Vítkov, with its large statue of Jan Žižka, can also be seen from some angles.
 It is also a good place to fly kites in the spring and autumn.